neektza/nikicajokic.me/_posts/2014-10-17-eventmachine_internals_and_the_reactor_pattern.md

 As we mentioned in a previous post, the main idea behind EventMachine is the reactor loop.
 EventMachine itself has several implementations of this idea, targeting different platforms.
 One is in C++, one in Java and one in pure Ruby (pure meaning without native extensions of any kind).

 Appropriate implementations are used when running in environments where native extensions are available.
 C++ implementation when running in MRI, Java when inside JRuby and finally pure Ruby whenever native extensions cannot be used.
-We'll focus on **pure Ruby implementation** in this post.
+In this post we'll focus on **pure Ruby implementation**.

 ## The Reactor pattern

-So, what's a Reactor? **It's process running in an infinite loop and continuously checking for registered callbacks to run.** Whenever you provide a block to execute on certain condition, you're actually registering a callback in the Reactor.
+So, what's a Reactor? **It's a process running in an infinite loop and continuously checking for registered callbacks to run.** Whenever you provide a block to execute on certain condition, you're actually registering a callback in the Reactor.
 A condition can be anything that takes some time, for example:

 * an HTTP request has been completed,
 * a DB table has been read from,
 * a file has been written to.

-A Reactor is then an object that wraps the reactor loop and provides methods for managing execution.
+A Reactor is, then, an object that wraps the reactor loop and provides methods for managing execution.
 Ruby implements the Reactor as a [Singleton](http://sourcemaking.com/design_patterns/singleton) object with several methods for starting the loop, registering callbacks and timers and signaling loop breaks.

 #### Initialization